TweetMiner/TweetMiner/README.md

 **this is an experimental project to build a strong community.. this project is run by the community for the community.**

-**tweetminer makes mining easy to everyone. all u need is just twitter ac and hold some (atleast 10) $tminer tokens.**
+tweetminertweetminer makes mining easy to everyone. all u need is just twitter ac and hold some (atleast 10) $tminer tokens.

 **token economics:**